 The actual DMZ on the North Korean side – South Korea mainly uses cameras to check what the North Koreans do.One of the North Korean officers who liked being photographed 🙂Two soldiers on the North Korean side… Much respect for them in this extreme weather!

 We returned back to our hotel right before sunset.
 So how should I end my last evening in North Korea?
 I decided to get to the revolving restaurant on top of the hotel.
-As I don’t really enjoy drinking alcoholic drinks, I chose for a nice healthy ginseng tea North Korean style.
+I chose a nice healthy ginseng tea North Korean style.
 Ginseng is North Koreans traditional medicine for almost any disease and is even sold in injections…!

 View from the revolving restaurant of the Yanggakdo hotel